AetesamHazique/Prox-PG/README.md

 1. Install [ImageJ](https://imagej.net/ij/download.html) and [DeconvolutionLab](https://bigwww.epfl.ch/algorithms/psfgenerator/).
 2. Add the jarfile associated with `DeconvolutionLab` in the `/plugins` folder of installed `ImageJ`
 3. Generate PSF using Born and Wolf Model.
 Parameters for PSF description (for example, image spatial dimension, number of 3D layers, excitation/emission wavelength, pixel size, numerical aperture of the objective lens) can be used from those given in real FM dataset link (given above).
+For every channel, the parameters may be different.
 ## Training
 ### Train on SR
 1. Please download the corresponding training datasets and put them in the folder `datasets/DF2K`.
 Download the testing datasets and put them in the folder `datasets/SR`.